dylanjmiller/HippocampusSegmentation/readme.md

 Within the `DATASET_PATH` directory, there must be a directory named `subjects`.
 Within the subject directory, each subject will have their own directory containing the 3 input files with file stem names matching exactly (mean_dwi, fa, md). gz compression is optional.
 The name of each subject directly does not need to match the above example.

-The output segmentations will be saved at `OUT_FOLDER` with the same per subject structure, saving the segmentation file with the provided `OUTPUT_FILENAME`.
+The output segmentations will be saved to `OUT_FOLDER` with the same per subject structure.
+Each segmentation file will be saved using `OUTPUT_FILENAME`.
 Provide the `OUTPUT_FILENAME` without any extensions.

 Example command
 ```